stefanbaumeler/bem-plus/methodology/guide/part-1.md

 So we switch to the final occurrence, of which we now know that it must be the right place.
 The `.header` selector here contains about 300 lines of code.
 We search for `.nav` in this file, another eight occurrences.
 We sieve through all of them, three of them are outside of the `.header` selector, five are inside of it.
 We look through the five relevant ones, and one of them is finally the one we are looking for.
 There isn’t a lot of code inside of that selector and we can easily find the `.active` selector.
 We update the color.
 Done!

 We might have spent five minutes to fix this bug.
 With experience, you get faster at this detective work.
 Despite of this, you have to perform this dance again and again.
 Sometimes ten times a day, sometimes a hundred times.
 Each time this process takes time.
 Every time there is a risk that we might forget something, as with this example, where we forgot to check the mobile breakpoint.
 Or worse, you think you changed the code in the right place, but actually it’s the wrong place.
-At best you notice your mistak.
+At best you notice your mistake.
 You reverse your change and perform the dance again.
 Hopefully, you end up in the right place the second time around.
 At worst, you change something and don’t notice it also affects other elements.
 Your bugfix becomes another bug.

 ### Scattered styles